behrica/opencpu-clj/README.md

 ````
 This calls the R function "rnorm" from package "stats" with parameter (n=10) on the OpenCPU server at url "http://public.opencpu.org".

 It returns a session key.
-(In the form of a list of session key links)
+(In the form of a list of session key links).
 Further data of the call result can be obtained by accessing the different links via the "session" method.

 These links give access to different data from the call, like: